Farama-Foundation/Gymnasium-Robotics/README.md

 ## New MuJoCo Python Bindings

 The latest version and future versions of the MuJoCo environments will no longer depend on `mujoco-py`.
-Instead the new [mujoco](https://mujoco.readthedocs.io/en/latest/python.html) python bindings will be the required dependency for future gym MuJoCo environment versions.
-Old gym MuJoCo environment versions that depend on `mujoco-py` will still be kept but unmaintained.
+Instead the new [mujoco](https://mujoco.readthedocs.io/en/latest/python.html) python bindings will be the required dependency for future gymnasium MuJoCo environment versions.
+Old gymnasium MuJoCo environment versions that depend on `mujoco-py` will still be kept but unmaintained.
-Dependencies for old MuJoCo environments can still be installed by `pip install gym_robotics[mujoco_py]`.
+Dependencies for old MuJoCo environments can still be installed by `pip install gymnasium_robotics[mujoco_py]`.

 ## Fetch environments
 <img src="https://openai.com/content/images/2018/02/fetch-reach.png" width="500">